In situ: Astronomy

 In astronomy, in situ measurement involves collecting data directly at or near a celestial object using spacecraft or instruments physically present at the location.
-For example, the Parker Solar Probe conducts in situ studies of Sun's atmosphere, while the Cassini–Huygens mission similarly analyzed Saturn's magnetosphere.
+For example, the Parker Solar Probe conducts in situ studies of the Sun's atmosphere, while the Cassini–Huygens mission similarly analyzed Saturn's magnetosphere.
 In situ formation refers to astronomical objects that formed at their current locations without significant migration.
 Some theories propose that planets, such as Earth, formed in their present orbits rather than moving from elsewhere.
 Star clusters may form within their host galaxy, rather than being accreted from external sources.